 The GW4 Alliance has adopted the Russell Group Research Integrity Statement of cooperation in cross-institutional research misconduct allegations, which aims to support the efforts of researcher communities to foster research integrity (also known as good practice in research or the responsible conduct of research).

 Explore our GW4 research communities by keyword or theme.
 (All communities are also listed below in alphabetical order).

-GW4 community leads University of Bath: Sarah Halligan University of Bristol: Dr Abigail Fraser, Professor Stan Zammit Cardiff University: Professor Stephanie Van Goozen University of Exeter: Dr Anke Karl
+GW4 community leads University of Bath: Sarah Halligan (PI) University of Bristol: Dr Abigail Fraser, Professor Stan Zammit Cardiff University: Professor Stephanie Van Goozen University of Exeter: Dr Anke Karl

 The GW4 group includes researchers from different disciplines and methodologies, but each with an interest in trauma related adverse outcomes.
 Exploration of the synergy in terms of unifying underlying processes, including through engagement of a broader set of GW4 academics, is a major goal of the proposed collaboration.